Nicolas-mahe/ansible-windows/deck/labs/lab_03.md

 ## Ad-hoc commands

-Now let test if our inventory works by running a ping to the windows vm.
+Now let test if our inventory works by running a ping to the Windows VM.

-The command below will execute the module [win_ping](https://docs.ansible.com/ansible/latest/collections/ansible/windows/win_ping_module.html) to check the connectivity of our windows vm:
+The command below will execute the module [win_ping](https://docs.ansible.com/ansible/latest/collections/ansible/windows/win_ping_module.html) to check the connectivity of our Windows VM:

 ```bash
 ansible --vault-password-file=.vault_pass all -i inventories/dev -m win_ping